ShiriNmi1520/OSTB/README.md

 **Do not run `npm install` under VueSocketIO**

-Ps: If you've added package or upadted,
+Ps: If you've added package or updated,

 please make sure `package.json` under `VueSocketIO` is **complete same** as `/server/package.json`.